Mediatek-Cloud/mcs-resources/content/zh-CN/tutorial/7688_fota_tutorial.md

 Firmware Over the Air (FOTA) is a wildly used function nowadays.
 You can push the new firmware to connected devices using the MCS FOTA function.

+**This tutorial requires a LinkIt Smart 7688 DUO development board.**

 In this tutorial, we will first go through the following steps:
 1. how to generate the firmware file (.hex file) in the Arduino IDE
-2. what you need to prepare for the 7688 development board
+2. what you need to prepare for the 7688 DUO development board
 3. how to use the MCS console to push the firmware to the devices.